JuliaLabs/Cassette.jl/README.md

 ### Contextual Code Execution

-The easiest way to understand Cassette's call interception is via an example:
+The easiest way to understand Cassette's code execution is via an example:

 ```julia
 julia> using Cassette: @context, @hook, @execute